SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

 > please go back to reading some basic C# tutorials for beginners

 > Wow, you didn't even bother to write a proper sentence, why should anyone invest any of his time to answer this junk?

+> keep asking crappy duplicate questions and you will be on meta asking why you are question banned next.

 > STFW.
 First result of googling react rails: github.com/reactjs/react-rails